 There are a few different ways that you can rotate or flip an image in Lightroom.
 There are even a series of keyboard shortcuts perfect for streamlining this process.
 You can rotate a photo in Lightroom using either the Library and Develop Module.
 This way, you can change your image orientation, whether you’re culling or in the middle of editing a photo.
 Here you’ll learn the best methods to rotate or flip a photo in Lightroom CC.
 Let’s get started!

-How To Rotate Photos In The Library Module
+How To Rotate Photos In Lightroom

 The Library Module is where you can organize and cull all of your images at once.
 You cannot make any color adjustments in the Library Module since it’s strictly meant for organizing and viewing images.